AV-006/CampusEXE/README.md

 # 🎓 CampusExe

-> Your AI-powered Campus Management System
+> An AI-powered Campus Management System
 > **CampusExe** is a multi-agent AI system designed to improve daily life in colleges and universities — bridging communication gaps, enhancing student engagement, and automating faculty-student interactions.

 ---